-Similarly, it is also possible to check if a call has ended through the “need to play CALL_ENDED tone” phrase, as well as, if a call was not answered or if an in-curse call dropped.
+Similarly, it is also possible to check if a call has ended through the “need to play CALL_ENDED tone” phrase, as well as, if a call was not answered or if an active call dropped.
 This information can be useful and substitute partially the anomaly’s page report since the information is automatically retrieved by parsing and analyzing the Android logfile.
-Although, this can only be used on rooted phones and many specific manufacturers’ device messages may be mutable from phone to phone.
+However, this can only be used on rooted phones and many specific manufacturers’ device messages may be different from phone to phone.

 OTT Apps Analysis

-In section 2.6, several solutions were described, supporting OTT applications, like Facebook, Dropbox or Skype.
-It is not known what that “support” means exactly, but in order to try obtaining information about these Over the Top applications running almost on every device, we tried to analyze the Android logfile giving special focus on finding the maximum possible information about these apps.
+In section 2.6, several solutions were described as supporting OTT applications, like Facebook, Dropbox or Skype.
+It is not known what that “support” means exactly, but in order to try to obtain information about these Over the Top applications running almost on every device, the Android logfile was analyzed with special focus on finding the maximum possible information about these apps.

 The messages presented in this subsection are from a Xiaomi Redmi 3S and may vary from phone to phone.
 Furthermore, the applications tested were YouTube, Facebook, Facebook messenger and WhatsApp.
-On opening any Android app, it is possible to see the app’s package name appearing in the logfile, for example, com.google.android.youtube or com.facebook.katana.
+After opening any Android app, it is possible to see the app’s package name appearing in the logfile, for example, com.google.android.youtube or com.facebook.katana.

 The YouTube website has an analytics page, for its users easily check their subscriptions, likes or views.
-When a user opens a video from the YouTube’s app it’s seen, in the logfile, an URL call to a specific API for handling those statistics.
+When a user opens a video from the YouTube’s app it can be seen, in the logfile, an URL call to a specific API for handling those statistics.
 It is also possible to capture a lot of information about the video, audio parameters such as AudioFocus, stateUpdate, tansportControlFlags, among others.

 In the case of Facebook, the amount of the information that can be extracted from the logfile is extensive.
-Despite that non-personal information is not seen, it’s possible to see when a user clicks on the Facebook history button to check the chronology, or when the user checks a person profile page.
-Clicking on the messenger button from Facebook app shows a message with “Start proc” followed by the messenger Android package name, similarly to what happens with the other app’s opening.
+Despite personal information is not seen, it is possible to see when a user clicks on the Facebook history button to check the chronology, or when the user checks a person profile page.
+Clicking on the messenger button from Facebook app shows a message with “Start proc” followed by the messenger Android package name, similarly to what happens when other app’s are launched.

 In the WhatsApp application, it’s possible to see when a user opens a conversation with a contact filtering the Android logfile for the phrase “Displayed com.whatsapp/.Conversation:”.
-VoIP calls made through these applications have a lot more information, especially about the in-call audio in comparison with voice calls made from the operator’s network.
+VoIP calls made through these applications have a lot more information, especially when comparing with voice calls made using the operator’s network voice service.
 An example of a VoIP call made through the WhatsApp app and its in-call audio information can be seen in Appendix F.

-This test scratched the surface, since many of the messages presented may vary from phone to phone, but there is now a clear idea of the information that can be extracted from here.
+This test scratched the surface, since many of the messages presented may vary from phone to phone, but there is now a clear idea of the information that can be extracted here.
 This information may be included in the application, supporting these well-known OTT apps or generating automatically events catching, for example, the percentage of dropped calls on the device.